- County of Norrbotten (65° - 67° N)

 In early January 2010, we equipped 26 moose with GPS neck collars in the area around Misterhult (6 bulls and 20 cows).
 The area is very suitable for studying moose – forestry interactions as well as multi-species system as several ungulates species occur in the area.
 In addition, the highway E22 runs right through the study area, giving the opportunity to study wildlife and traffic interactions, given resource are available.
 The project was completed in 2012.

-In February 2012, we marked 25 moose on the island Öland (5 bulls, 20 cows). Öland is very special and provides very unusual habitat for moose.
-The major research question in this area concerns the summer survival of calves of the year, which is extremely low.
-More specifically, the summer survival of moose calves on this island is the lowest recorded world-wide for an area that is free from large natural predators.
-In order to understand the factors that cause this the low summer calf survival, we make a special research effort in this area.
-Here, we mark a part of the calves to monitor closely their survival over the summer.
+In February 2012, we marked 25 moose on the island Öland.
+The island is very special and provides very unusual moose habitat as more than 50 % of moose home range are arable land.
+The major research question in this area concerns the summer survival of calves of the year.
+Local observations suggested a very low summer survival.
+In order to study calf survival and to understand the factors that affect it, we make a special research effort in this area.
+Here, we marked a part of the calves-of-year to monitor closely their summer survival.
 In order to be able to compare calf summer survival on Öland with other moose populations in southern Sweden, was also marked calves in the reference area around Växjö and Öster Malma.
 By the end of 2017, 37 adult moose (30 cows, 7 bulls) have been marked on Öland, and we have been able to document the birth and survival of 106 calves.